EARLY CHURCHES IN STEWART COUNTY AND THEIR BEGINNINGS

 C.A.
 Barnes

-Dunbar's Chapel Freewill Baptist
+Dunbar's Chapel Free Will Baptist

-Dunbar's Chapel appears in minutes of Cumberland Association of Free Will Baptist as early as 1913, when nineteen members are listed, but no building existed.
+Dunbar's Chapel appears in minutes of Cumberland Association of Free Will Baptists as early as 1913, when nineteen members are listed, but no building existed.
 It may have met in a home or school.
 Land for the church in 1913 was given by Miss Sally Dunbar and Mrs. John Summers, Dunbar heirs.

 First Christian Church Disciples of God